-Is It Scary?
+Is lucid dreaming Scary?

 Some things, such as nightmares or vivid scenes while you’re aware can be a little disturbing, yes.
 It doesn’t matter though, as with practice you can stop these vivid scenes from happening.

 How Fast Can I Learn?

-Is It Dangerous?
+Is It Dangerous at all?

 It entirely depends on YOU.
 Some people find they can lucid dream almost instantly, without any effort at all, while others find it takes weeks and weeks of practice and trial and error.
-If it’s not something you’ve ever done, or even heard about before then it’s probably not going to be easy, but that’s why we’re here, to help you!
-It’s much easier when you know what to practice.
+If it’s not something you’ve ever done, or even heard about before then it’s probably going to take a few weeks.

-You might want to try a couple of really EASY techniques like:
+- You might want to try a couple of really EASY techniques like:

-The finger initiated lucid dream or
+- The finger initiated lucid dream or

 There are a lot of ‘personal development gurus’ who seem to have jumped on the bandwagon with Lucid Dreaming and claim they know what they’re talking about.